Sharing is caring!

 Celebrating the Birthday of Dr. Seuss

 Every year on March 2nd, the world celebrates the birthday of Dr. Seuss—the beloved author who invented some of our favorite characters and stories.
-Dr. Seuss week is celebrated all across America.
+Dr. Seuss’s week is celebrated all across America.
 While there are many ways to celebrate this iconic figure, here are a few ideas to help you honor the day in style.

 Reading His Books Together

 Dr. Seuss wrote over 60 books that have been translated into more than 20 languages.
 What better way to celebrate his birthday than by curling up with your kids and reading a few of his classic stories?
-From The Cat in the Hat to Horton Hears a Who!, these books will bring hours of joy and laughter for everyone involved.
+From The Cat in the Hat to Horton Hears a Who!, these books will bring hours of joy and laughter to everyone involved.
 Plus, it’s a great way for your children to learn about the power of language and imagination.

 Creating Crafts Together